dfendr/nvim/README.md

 > daytime/nighttime UI changes.

 - **Use at your own discretion, WIP**
-- Created for Neovim Nightly (Currently: 0.10)
+- Created for Neovim 0.10
 - Linux/macOS.

 ## Features 🌲